fd268-0/custommedals/README.md

 - `icon`
 - `name`
 - `isImported` - Is it imported from any Import source (Map Imports)
+- `isPb` - Is it the automatically generated Pb medal
 > Call `CustomMedals::Refresh` before using this if you changed anything!

 ### `string CustomMedals::GetCustomMedalJson(string name)`
 Returns a Json::Object value, stringifed.
+This returns the **first medal** with the name given.
 It includes:
 - `time`
 - `iconColor`
 - `icon`
 - `name`
 - `isImported` - Is it imported from any Import source (Map Imports)
+- `isPb` - Is it the automatically generated Pb medal
 > Call `CustomMedals::Refresh` before using this if you changed anything!

 ### `bool CustomMedals::HasCustomMedal(string name)`